-Chapter Officers: President: Luke Windish; Vice President: Maddie Caldwell; Secretary: Maggie Harms; Treasure: Galvin McQuellon; Reporter: Jenna Musgrave; Sentinel: Jared Roberts
+Chapter Officers: President: Luke Windish; Vice President: Maddie Caldwell; Secretary: Maggie Harms; Treasurer: Galvin McQuellon; Reporter: Jenna Musgrave; Sentinel: Jared Roberts

 Leadership Training School